united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 title: "3.
 Data Acquisition and Manipulation"
 menuTitle: "3.
 Data Acquisition and Manipulation"
 description: |
-  Learn how to connect various data sources to the UMH and format data into the UMH data model.
+  Learn how to connect various protocol converters to the UMH and format data into the UMH data model.
 weight: 3000
 ---

-The United Manufacturing Hub excels in its ability to integrate diverse data sources and standardize data into a unified model, enabling seamless integration of existing data infrastructure for analysis and processing.
+The United Manufacturing Hub excels in its ability to integrate diverse protocol converters and standardize data into a unified model, enabling seamless integration of existing data infrastructure for analysis and processing.

-Currently, data sources can be connected to the UMH through Benthos for OPC UA and [Node-RED](/docs/architecture/microservices/core/node-red/) for other types.
+Protocol converters can be connected to the UMH through [Benthos UMH](/docs/features/connectivity/benthos-umh/), which supports various protocols including OPC UA, as well as other types through the **Universal Protocol Converter** feature available in the Management Console.

 The UMH includes 3 pre-configured data simulators for testing connections: